myroms/roms_test/IRENE/Coupling/roms_data_cmeps/Readme.md

 This directory includes various files to run the **DATA-ROMS** coupling for Hurricane Irene using **CMEPS** **NUOPC**-based mediator.
 The **DATA** component is replacing the Atmosphere Model, using datasets from **NCEP-NARR** or **ECMWF-ERA5** products.
-The coupled simulation only runs for 42 hours as Hurricane Irene approaches the US.
-East Coast on August 27, 2011.
+The coupled simulation only runs for 42 hours as Hurricane Irene approaches the US East Coast on August 27, 2011.

 For more information about the  Community Mediator for Earth Prediction Systems